-The asset values in the chart on the previous page are measured as of the first day of the Plan Year.
-As of September 30, 2020, the fair market value of the Plan's assets was \$21,443,289.
-On this same date, the Plan's liabilities, determined using market rates, were \$28,223,871.
+The asset values in the chart above are measured as of the first day of the Plan Year.
+As of September 30, 2023, the fair market value of the Plan's assets was \$25,890,917.
+On this same date, the Plan's estimated liabilities, determined using market rates, were \$19,568,000.
+The estimated liabilities are different from those shown on page 1 because they are calculated as of the end of the year and are based on PBGC end-of-year assumptions mandated for purposes of this notice (effective interest rate 5.60%).
+The estimated liability as of September 30, 2023 was developed using models intended for valuations that use standard actuarial techniques.